4 min read

 HIPAA compliant email for patient follow-up after treatment

 A 2016 study by Holly Jeffers and Maureen Baker, Continuity of care: still important in modern-day general practice, wrote that “Continuity of care has always been at the heart of general practice.
 Patients who receive continuity have better healthcare outcomes, higher satisfaction rates, and the health care they receive is more cost-effective.”
-Furthermore, from a patient perspective, the study Importance of continuity of care from a patient perspective – a cross-sectional study in Swedish health care by Ebba Cohen and Iba Lindman, found that “the majority of patients value CoC [continuity of care] in terms of importance of having an RGP [regular general practitioner].”
+Supporting this patient-centered perspective, the study Importance of continuity of care from a patient perspective – a cross-sectional study in Swedish health care by Ebba Cohen and Iba Lindman, found that “the majority of patients value CoC [continuity of care] in terms of importance of having an RGP [regular general practitioner].”

 HIPAA and email communication in patient follow-ups

 HIPAA regulations govern how healthcare providers handle protected health information (PHI), including communication with patients.
-According to the HHS, "The Security Rule requires covered entities to maintain reasonable and appropriate administrative, technical, and physical safeguards for protecting e-PHI."
+According to the Department of Health and Human Services (HHS), "The Security Rule requires covered entities to maintain reasonable and appropriate administrative, technical, and physical safeguards for protecting e-PHI."
 This may include encryption, access controls, and audit trails.
 These measures ensure that patient information remains secure throughout the communication process, reducing the risk of unauthorized access or breaches.
 Compliance with these regulations helps healthcare organizations maintain patient trust and confidentiality while enabling effective follow-up care.

-Patients often forget a significant portion of medical consultation information, with only 49% remembering decisions and recommendations, according to AARP.
+According to research by Kyle Schlutz, “patients had poor memory of in-person conversations on the day of surgery.”
 However, follow-up may provide a solution to patients forgetting information relayed by their healthcare provider.
-The study Email consultations in health care: 1—scope and effectiveness, found that email communication can enhance patient understanding, memory, and involvement in their care by offering a written record of medical guidance that patients can review as needed.
+As Schlutz and his colleagues state, “patients were satisfied with a postoperative multimedia package provided via e-mail after surgery.
+Additionally, the study Email consultations in health care: 1—scope and effectiveness, found that email communication can enhance patient understanding, memory, and involvement in their care by offering a written record of medical guidance that patients can review as needed.
 Sending follow-up emails with key points, helpful resources, or responses to common questions allows healthcare providers to reinforce critical information and support better patient comprehension.

 HIPAA requirements for email communication